adambowen/adambowen.github.io/_posts/2016-09-29-Exceptions-Part-4.md

 _Functional Objects_ are abstractions for some functional operation.
 In C++ these are often lambdas and they may include some state that is part of the algorithm or some configuration that determines how the algorithm should operate.
-It is possible, but not essential, that exceptions can be used to handle invalid inputs when the constructor accepts inputs such as data or configuration.
-However, it is also entirely possible to design objects in this class such that they are always constructed in a valid state.
+It is possible, but not essential, for exceptions to be used to handle invalid inputs when the constructor accepts inputs such as data or configuration.
+However, it is also entirely possible to design objects in this category such that they are always constructed in a valid state.

 The last type, _Data + Invariants_ (D+I), is the one we are most interested in.
 It is also the one that most objects fall into.
 Unlike _data_ classes, the set